atmin/jtmpl/README.md

 * `jtmpl('#target-id' or domElement, 'template contents or "#template-id"', model)`&mdash;compiles a template using `model`, injects it into target and binds it to `model`.
 	* template contents can be already prerendered by server to save the client some processing and help for SEO
 	* if target is a script tag (of type="text/html" or similar), then it is replaced with a div.
+This makes possible directly converting a template, embedded in a clean way, into a DOM node

 * _Deprecated_ `jtmpl(selector)`&mdash;returns an array, just a handy wrapper around `document.querySelectorAll`.
 Will remove this feature, as `jtmpl(string)` syntax will probably be used for something more consistent